-6.8 SPC vs 6.5 Grendel: Enhancing The AR-15 Platform
+6.8 SPC vs. 6.5 Grendel: Enhancing the AR-15 Platform

 In the early 2000’s, there was a big push from the U.S. Army to adapt new, more powerful cartridges to the M4 carbine.
 This initiative was prompted by battlefield reports of enemy combatants taking multiple hits from 5.56 NATO rounds and remaining combat effective.

 The 6.8 Remington Special Purpose Cartridge (SPC) and 6.5 Grendel were two new cartridges developed to increase the lethality of the AR-15 platform.
-Although their terminal ballistics were impressive, neither cartridge was adopted for mainstream military use.
+Although their terminal ballistics are impressive, neither cartridge was adopted for mainstream military use.

-The 6.8SPC and 6.5 Grendel may not have seen frontline combat, but they have enjoyed moderate commercial success from shooters who want a little more “oomph” out of their semi-automatic sporting rifles.
+The 6.8 SPC and 6.5 Grendel may not have seen frontline combat, but they have received moderate commercial success from shooters who want a little more oomph out of their semi-automatic sporting rifles.
+Today, 6.8 SPC ammo is readily available for civilian shooters seeking enhanced terminal performance.

-What is the difference between 6.8 SPC and 6.5 Grendel?
+What Is the Difference Between 6.8 SPC and 6.5 Grendel?

 Cartridge Specs

-The 6.5 Grendel fires the sleek, aerodynamic 0.264” diameter bullets also fired by cartridges like the 6.5 Creedmoor, 260 Remington, and 6.5 PRC just to name a few.
-Grendel ammo is typically loaded with bullet weights ranging between 90-130 gr with the 100, 110, 120, and 123 gr offerings being the most popular.
+The 6.5 Grendel fires the same sleek, aerodynamic 0.264” diameter bullets as other long-range cartridges like the 6.5 Creedmoor, 260 Remington, and 6.5 PRC.
+6.5 Grendel ammo is typically loaded with bullets weighing between 90 and 130 grains, with 100, 110, 120 and 123 grains being most popular.

-On the other hand, the 6.8 SPC fired a wider 0.277” diameter bullet also utilized by cartridges like the 270 Winchester, 6.8 Western, and the new SIG 277 Fury.
-The 6.8 SPC typically fires bullet weights between 75-120 gr with the 85, 100, 110, 115, and 120 gr factory loads being the most common.
+On the other hand, the 6.8 SPC fires wider 0.277” diameter bullets, just like the 270 Winchester, 6.8 Western, and 277 SIG Fury.
+The 6.8 SPC typically fires bullets weighing 75 to 120 grains, with 85, 100, 110, 115, and 120 grains being the most common.

-Both the 6.5 Grendel and 6.8 SPC have different base diameters of 0.439” and 0.422”, respectively.
-This means that both cartridges require a bolt change when performing a conversion on an AR-15.
+The 6.5 Grendel and 6.8 SPC have different base diameters: 0.439” and 0.422”, respectively.
+Both cartridges require a bolt change when performing a conversion on a 5.56/223 AR-15.

 Recoil

-Recoil is an important consideration when purchasing a new rifle as a round with heavy recoil will be more difficult to control and will slow your rate of follow up shots.
+Recoil is an important consideration when purchasing a new rifle, as a round with heavy recoil is more difficult to control and will slow your rate of follow up shots.

-For example, a 6.5 Grendel 123 gr Hornady SST fired from a 6-pound AR-15 at 2,500 fps will have a free recoil energy of around 11 ft-lbs compared to 9 ft-lbs for a 6.8 SPC 120 gr SST fired at 2,400 fps from the same rifle.
+The 6.5 Grendel typically has slightly more free recoil energy than the 6.8 SPC.
+For example, a 6.5 Grendel 123gr SST fired from a 6 lb AR-15 at 2,500 fps muzzle velocity generates approximately 11 ft-lbs free recoil energy; significantly higher than the 9 ft-lbs generated by a 6.8 SPC 120gr SST fired at 2,400 fps from the same rifle.

 Muzzle Velocity and Kinetic Energy

-Take for example the 123 gr SST Hornady factory load for 6.5 Grendel and 120 SST for 6.8 SPC.
-Hornady states that the 123 gr 6.5 Grendel round will have a muzzle velocity of 2,580 fps and muzzle energy of 1,818 ft-lbs when fired from a 24” barrel.
-On the other hand, the 6.8 SPC 120 gr SST is reported as having a muzzle velocity of 2,460 fps and energy of 1,612 ft-lbs from a 16” barrel.
+Take the 6.5 Grendel 123gr SST and 6.8 SPC 120gr SST factory loads, for example.
+Hornady states that the 6.5 Grendel 123gr round has a muzzle velocity of 2,580 fps and muzzle energy of 1,818 ft-lbs when fired from a 24” barrel.
+On the other hand, the 6.8 SPC 120gr SST is reported as having a muzzle velocity of 2,460 fps and muzzle energy of 1,612 ft-lbs from a 16” barrel.

 Trajectory

-Trajectory is how we quantify a bullet’s flight path as it travels downrange measured in inches of bullet drop.
+Trajectory is how we quantify a bullet’s flight path as it travels downrange, as measured in inches of bullet rise and/or drop.

 Ballistic Coefficient

-Ballistic coefficient (BC) is a measure of how well a bullet resists wind drift and air resistance.
+Ballistic coefficient (BC) is a measure of how well a bullet resists wind drift and frontal air resistance.
 Put another way, it’s a numeric representation of how aerodynamic a bullet is.
-A high BC is preferred as this means the bullet will buck the wind easier.
+A high BC is preferred as it indicates the bullet will buck the wind better.

-Generally, heavy bullets will have a higher BC as it takes more force to disrupt the flight of a heavier bullet than a lighter one.
-Ballistic coefficient varies from bullet to bullet based on design, weight, and other factors that are beyond the scope of this article.
+Heavier bullets typically have a higher BC, as it takes more force to disrupt their flight.
+BC also varies from bullet to bullet based on design and other factors which are beyond the scope of this article.

-Take for example the Barnes Tipped TSX bullets, which are extremely popular with big game hunters.
-The 120 gr 6.5 Grendel TSX bullet has a BC of 0.412 compared to 0.377 for the 110 gr 6.8 SPC TSX bullet.
+Take, for example, the Barnes TSX bullet, which is extremely popular with big game hunters.
+The 6.5 Grendel 120gr TSX bullet has a G1 BC of 0.412 – much higher than the 6.8 SPC 110gr TSX’s 0.377 G1 BC.

 Sectional Density

-Sectional Density (SD) is the measure of how well a bullet penetrates a target.
-This is extremely important when hunting big and medium sized game, as you need a bullet that can punch through thick hide, bone, and sinew.
+SD is the measure of how well a bullet penetrates its target.
+This is extremely important when hunting big and medium game, as you need a bullet that can punch through thick hide, bone, and sinew.

-For example, the 100 gr Nosler Ballistic Tip bullet for 6.5 Grendel has a SD of 0.205 while a 100 gr Nosler AccuBond for 6.8 SPC has a SD of 0.186.
+For example, the 6.5 Grendel 100gr Ballistic Tip bullet has an SD of 0.205; a 6.8 SPC 100gr AccuBond, 0.186.

 Hunting